Duncan Graham Award for Outstanding Contribution to Medical Education

 - Self-applications are ineligible.

-- Closed nomination - nominations are solicited from the Deans of Royal College accredited Faculties of Medicine.
+- Closed nomination - nominations are solicited from the Deans, Vice Deans and postgraduate Deans of Royal College accredited Faculties of Medicine.

 - The award includes $1,000 and is supported financially by donations to the Royal College's Educational Fund from former students and friends of Dr. Graham.